-Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+forming part of the Financial Statements for the year ended 31 March 2021 market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency risk, interest rate risk and other price risk.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.
 The Company invests in fixed rate instruments taking into account the current liquidity requirements.
 All such transactions are carried out within the guidelines set by the Board of Directors.